It’s almost the holiday season! This means time with family, delicious food, and presents!

 Whether it’s the holidays, or simply the multitude of birthday parties, wedding receptions, and baby showers that you are invited to each year, the cost of gift-giving can add up!

-Here are four tips on how to save money on gifts!
+Here are some smart lesser-known tips to save money on gifts!

 Start a gift closet

 Have you ever walked through Target, seen an item on clearance, and thought, “Wow, that is an awesome price!
 Too bad I don’t have a kid/baby/newlywed/pregnant friend that could use it.”

 (Of course, if your luck is like mine, next week you’ll be invited to a baby shower for your husband’s coworker’s sister that you could have used it for.)